 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-Crockpot Method: Add the egg noodles to the crockpot and cook for 15 minutes or until the noodles are tender.
+Step 6: Add the egg noodles and cooked chicken to the slow cooker.
+Cook for about 15 minutes, or just until the noodles are tender.

 Serving Suggestions